anandwana001/android-interview/README.md

  -

 ### Networking
-- What is the role of OkHttp and Retroifit?
+- What is the role of OkHttp and Retrofit?
-- What design pattern is Retroifit?
+- What design pattern does Retrofit use?
+- How would optimise handling of access token expiration?
+How would you handle retry network call when the api fails?
+(Custom Interceptor response)
+-

+### Webview
+- What are the problems around security when dealing with webviews.
 -

 ### Dependency Injection